|Pepperstone Pros||Pepperstone Cons|

 Our testers reported that when using the cTrader execution GUI, it proved difficult to access the stop loss / limit order area of the dashboard.

 Account administration is performed using Pepperstone’s proprietary app.
-This is where clients can manage the behind the scenes processes whilst on the go.
+This is where clients can manage the day to tasks associated with account management whilst on the go.

 Having a range of up to 4 apps to consider didn’t prove to be too much of a distraction during testing.
-Whilst it did at times require some flicking between screens the overriding benefit was that those apps associated with actual trading (cTrader and MetaTrader) were dedicated trading portals and held everything required for trading but nothing more.
+Whilst it did at times require some flicking between screens the overriding benefit was that those apps associated with actual trading (cTrader and MetaTrader) were dedicated trading portal.
+They hold everything required for successful trading.

 Social Trading and Copy Trading